gamblinflanagan/angular-react-app/README.md

 If React is not built run `npm run build`

 ### Important
-search for `app-root` in main.js file and change it to the name of your component in the app.module.ts file: `customElements.define('<your-componet-name>', elem);`
+search for `app-root` in main.js file and change it to the name of your component in the app.module.ts file: `customElements.define('<your-component-name>', elem);`

 ## Run Prod Build